cargo-bins/release-pr/README.md

 The body and title of the PR can be customised via inputs, or completely overriden using custom templates.

+See the various PRs in the test repo for examples: https://github.com/passcod/cargo-release-pr-test/pulls?q=is%3Apr

 ## Usage

 With a single crate (no workspace):